Skip to main content

 Bacteria can be grouped according to their shape.
 Bacteria are typically either spherical, rod-shaped or have a spiral shape (© 2019 Let’s Talk Science based on an image by ttsz via iStockphoto).

 We often think of bacteria as being ‘bad’.
-That’s because many bacteria are pathogenic, which means that they can make us sick.
-There are lots of diseases and conditions caused by bacteria.
-Examples of diseases or conditions that are caused by pathogenic bacteria include:
+That’s because some bacteria are pathogenic.
+This means they can make us sick.
+Lots of diseases and conditions are caused by bacteria.
+These include:

 • tetanus